raspberrypilearning/led-firefly/en/step_1.md

 **Hardware**
 + A Raspberry Pi Pico with pin headers soldered on
 + A data USB A to micro USB cable
-+ One red LED with a resistor attached to jumper wires with a socket connector
++ One yellow LED with a resistor attached to jumper wires with a socket connector
 + One sheet of paper, red if you have it
 + Kitchen foil
 + Sticky tape or duct tape